 The City of Adelanto permits and regulates Medicinal and Adult Use Cannabis activities in designated zones.
 Cannabis activity is permitted with a Conditional Use Permit in the following zones: Light Manufacturing (LM), Light Manufacturing Cannabis Only (LMCO), Manufacturing Industrial (MI), and Airport Development District (ADD).
 All applicants are responsible for reading and understanding both State and City regulations.
 Please review all information below before submitting an application.

-There are two types of permits needed to operate a Cannabis Business: a Land Use Entitlement, and a Cannabis Permit (or permits).
+There are two types of permits needed to operate a Non-Store Front Delivery Cannabis Business: in order to qualify for a Non-Store Front Delivery you must currently posses two existing licenses a Land Use Entitlement, and a Cannabis Permit (or permits).
 Cannabis permits are subject to the details of your business plan; you apply for the cannabis permits you plan to operate.
 The Land Use approval needed are determined by your development process.
 If you are developing vacant land, you will need a Location Development Plan, (to show your plans for the development of the site,) a Conditional Use Permit, (to request approval for a special use on your land,) and will also need to apply for the Environmental Assessment (to initiate the review of your project for compliance with the California Environmental Quality Act).